Wichita State faces UAB on 3-game losing streak - WTOP News

 Birmingham, Alabama; Saturday, 6 p.m.
 EST

-BOTTOM LINE: Wichita State heads into the matchup with UAB after losing three games in a row.
+BOTTOM LINE: Wichita State enters the matchup against UAB as losers of three games in a row.

-The Blazers are 5-1 in home games.
-UAB scores 71.1 points and has outscored opponents by 5.7 points per game.
+The Blazers are 5-1 on their home court.
+UAB is fourth in the AAC with 25.3 defensive rebounds per game led by Jade Weathersby averaging 6.6.

-The Shockers are 0-2 in conference matchups.
-Wichita State is eighth in the AAC scoring 67.1 points per game and is shooting 40.6%.
+The Shockers are 0-2 against AAC opponents.
+Wichita State averages 15.9 turnovers per game and is 4-1 when committing fewer turnovers than opponents.

-UAB averages 71.1 points per game, 0.5 more points than the 70.6 Wichita State allows.
-Wichita State averages 5.3 made 3-pointers per game this season, 0.5 fewer makes per game than UAB gives up.
+UAB averages 9.4 made 3-pointers per game, 3.0 more made shots than the 6.4 per game Wichita State gives up.
+Wichita State averages 67.1 points per game, 1.7 more than the 65.4 UAB allows to opponents.

-The Blazers and Shockers square off Saturday for the first time in conference play this season.
+The Blazers and Shockers square off Saturday for the first time in AAC play this season.

-Jayla Murray is scoring 11.5 points per game and averaging 5.1 rebounds for the Shockers.
+Jayla Murray is shooting 54.7% and averaging 11.5 points for the Shockers.

 LAST 10 GAMES: Blazers: 6-4, averaging 69.5 points, 29.8 rebounds, 16.4 assists, 7.6 steals and 4.9 blocks per game while shooting 45.0% from the field.
 Their opponents have averaged 66.8 points per game.